 Search Engine Optimization, or SEO, has been a buzzword for many years now that the internet has become the dominant space for developing your business, your brand, and leveraging your audience and customers.
-Having your finger on the pulse of the topics your customers are talking about is so important to reaching them when they need your products and services!
+Having your finger on the pulse of the topics your customers are talking about such as SEO and Social Media, is so important to reaching them when they need your products and services!

 Today, links to your business are mainly achieved through developing original content that is in turn shared across social media channels.
 Links to your content on Facebook, Twitter, LinkedIn, Google+, YouTube, and other social networks help search engines understand which websites are credible and should be ranked for certain keyword phrases.

 Here are 10 Things You Need to Know!

 Before you start creating your SEO and Social Media content strategy, double-check that your social media channels are well branded with the same company name, imagery and that all the details of your profile are filled out with the correct information.
 Make sure to ALWAYS be listed with Google+!
 After paid advertising, this is what shows up first when people are looking for products and services in your geographic locations, and Google rewards you for being a part of their community.
 Be sure your @companyname and #companyname work when creating your messaging online.
 Next, check that the links on your website match and work properly across each of your social media channels.
 (Note: Understanding your audience and which social channels they visit the most can help you focus on the top channels when distributing your content.)